 Afterward, we returned by bus to Aguas Calientes for lunch and then to go to the train station.
 The train took us to Ollantaytambo (1.5 hrs), and then we reached Cusco via a private vehicle.

-After the Inca Trail, the Salkantay Trek is the 2nd most popular trek to Machu Picchu (and a lot less crowded).
+After the Inca Trail, the Salkantay Trek is the 2nd most popular Machu Picchu trekking option in Peru (and a lot less crowded).
 The Salkantay adventure taken by us with Mountain Lodges of Peru goes beyond deluxe lodges and a great trek.
 It is a unique opportunity to discover the beauty of Peru, see its varied landscape and rich flora and fauna, experience history at the mystical Machu Picchu.

 Peru Travel: For more information and resources, check out at the Peru Tourism website.